Arizona Wranglers

-The Arizona Wranglers were a professional American football team in the United States Football League that, name-wise, existed from late 1982 to mid-1985.
-They played at Sun Devil Stadium on the campus of Arizona State University in Tempe, a suburb of Phoenix.
+The Arizona Wranglers were a professional American football team in the United States Football League (USFL) that existed from late 1982 to mid-1985.
+They played at Sun Devil Stadium on the campus of Arizona State University in Tempe, Arizona.

 History

 Founding

 The team that would eventually become the Arizona Wranglers was originally supposed to be the USFL's Los Angeles franchise.
 The team's planned original owner, Alex Spanos, pulled out of his USFL commitment and instead bought a minority stake in the NFL's San Diego Chargers.

 The owners of the Oakland Invaders, Bay Area real estate executives Jim Joseph and Tad Taube, flipped a coin to decide who would take action to become the new owner of the USFL's Los Angeles franchise.
 Joseph won the flip and got the USFL rights to Los Angeles, selling his stake in the Invaders to Taube.

 A few months later, fate shuffled the deck.
 The owners of the USFL's San Diego franchise, cable television pioneers Bill Daniels and Alan Harmon, could not secure access to Jack Murphy Stadium.
 (Due to pressure from the Chargers, the USFL would never be able to successfully negotiate a lease to Jack Murphy Stadium, a situation that would force a second USFL team, the Outlaws, to leave San Diego before playing a down.)

 USFL officials felt that Daniels and Harmon's ties to the cable industry would be better suited for the country's second-largest market; David Dixon's blueprint depended on heavy television exposure.
 The league forced Joseph to surrender rights to Los Angeles to Daniels and Harmon, whose franchise became the Los Angeles Express.
 Joseph finally settled on a move to Phoenix, bringing professional football to the city for the first time.